 There is significant scope to deliver an integrated scheme centred on both high quality, affordable accommodation for students and young people along with managed workspace which supports spin-out and start-up businesses.
 This will underpin the shared ambitions for the Etihad Campus, ensuring that the Manchester Institute of Sport will be globally competitive attracting the best academics and students.

-Conventional models of live and workspace are changing, and the Sport and Innovation Zone should be at the forefront of new thinking so that innovative Sports and Innovation Zone, with appropriate access to business-support services to support business growth, talent retention and the development of a dynamic eco-system.
+Conventional models of live and workspace are changing, and the Sport and Innovation Zone should be at the forefront of new thinking so that innovative live and work developments which remain affordable, especially for young people, can be developed.
+There is an opportunity here to partner with progressive RSLs to ensure that new provision is made for affordable accommodation which will be attractive to young people from all backgrounds creating new opportunities for business incubation and diversification of the local economy.